MrDogeBro/quicknav/README.md

 Quicknav is a command line tool that allows you to easily jump to specific locations in your filesystem from a simple command.
 Quicknav is built for terminal navigation on Unix operating systems.

-The tool is considered to be a **beta** level of readiness; its not completely done and it has not been heavily tested for bugs, but it is still ready to be used in a variety of workflows.

 ## Why Quicknav

 Quicknav allows you to easily set shortcuts to locations in your filesystem.
 It is made to speed up